nallamaduguvk/KARTHIK/student_api/README.md

 # Student API

 This project provides a simple REST API for managing student details using [FastAPI](https://fastapi.tiangolo.com/).
-It stores data in-memory and is intended for demonstration purposes.
+Data can be stored in MongoDB or kept in-memory for testing.

 ## Requirements

 - Python 3.8+
 - FastAPI
 - Uvicorn
+- Motor (MongoDB driver)
+- Jinja2

 All required packages are listed in `requirements.txt`.

 ## Running the API

-Install dependencies and start the application using `uvicorn` (run the command from the repository root or adjust the import path accordingly):
+Install dependencies and start the application using `uvicorn`:

 ```bash
 pip install -r requirements.txt
 uvicorn student_api.app.main:app --reload
 ```

+If the environment variable `MONGODB_URI` is set, the API will store data in MongoDB.
+Otherwise it falls back to an in-memory store.

 The server will start at `http://127.0.0.1:8000`.
 Interactive API docs are available at `http://127.0.0.1:8000/docs`.